MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/aliasstatement.md

 `alias` database *DatabaseAliasName* `=` cluster("https://*clustername*.kusto.windows.net:443").database("*databasename*")

-* *'DatabaseAliasName'* can be either en existing name or a new name.
+* *'DatabaseAliasName'* can be either an existing name or a new name.
 * The mapped cluster-uri and the mapped database-name must appear inside double-quotes(") or single-quotes(')

 **Examples**